MadBomber/htm/docs/guides/index.md

 # HTM User Guides

-Welcome to the HTM (Hierarchical Temporary Memory) user guide collection.
+Welcome to the HTM (Hierarchical Temporal Memory) user guide collection.
 These guides will help you understand and effectively use HTM for building intelligent LLM-based applications with persistent memory.

 ## What is HTM?